Darrenlim69/Darrenlim69/README.md

 - 👋 Hi, I’m @Darrenlim69

-- 👀 I’m interested in Learning how to code
-- 🌱 I’m currently wantinig to learn Python
-- 💞️ I’m looking to collaborate on learning
-- 📫 How to reach me ...
 - 👀 I’m interested in learning to code
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on my learning